taniarascia/new-moon.vim/README.md

 **Note that it is**

-a) still a very early, potentially broken version and
+still a very early, potentially broken version

-b) currently only for gui-vim
+~~currently only for gui-vim~~